preservica/universal-access-css/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+css files contributed shoud contain comments explaining what aspect of the WordPress site are changed by deploying the specific css file

 ## Deployment

 Simply download the css file and upload it on your Preservica Universal Access site via the WordPress Dashboard (Appearance > Customize > CSS > Select file).